 Asphalt, while a suitable paving material for many multi use trails, carries with it maintenance drawbacks.
 Fortunately, agency staffs can take care of sealing cracks and other maintenance items on asphalt trails internally.
 Asphalt doesn’t stay pristine forever; the level of required maintenance will depend on the quality of the asphalt materials, quality of the design, soil conditions and the installing contractor.

 Crushed stone paths, otherwise known as crusher fine trails or compacted stone paths, come in several varieties.
-These materials used on a multi use trail are considered a step up in durability and stability level from a simple gravel path, which can be uneven and easily washed away by hard rains and floods.
+These materials are considered a step up in durability and stability level from a simple gravel path, which can be uneven and easily washed away by hard rains and floods.
 The crusher fines can come from several types of rock, and can range in size from tiny particle dust to larger 3/8’’ individual stone pieces that bind together when properly compacted.

 Crushed stone paths are often installed on multi use trails that will primarily service mountain bikes instead of road bikes.
 While they can be constructed as ADA compliant, crusher fine pathways will most likely be more difficult to enjoy for those trail seekers in wheelchairs.
 Designers working to specify a crusher fines trail segment seek a balance between crusher fine size (impacting smoothness and accessibility), color, local availability and cost.
 Properly specified and installed crushed stone paths can be cost-effective solutions to multi use trails, depending on the required erosion control, project site soil types and expected level of usage from multi use trail users.